mientjan/react-native-markdown-renderer/README.md

 Text styles are applied in a way that makes it much more convenient to manage changes to global styles while also allowing fine tuning of individual elements.

-Think of the implementation like applying styles in CSS. changes to the body effect everything, but can be overwritten further down the style / component tree.
+Think of the implementation like applying styles in CSS. changes to the `root` effect everything, but can be overwritten further down the style / component tree.

-The gotcha is if you try to use the text style override to change all text styles, this only changes things that are rendered using the ‘text’ rule.
-Instead you should change root, and then modify child styles (like code blocks etc) as needed.
+**Be careful when styling 'text`:** the text rule is not applied to all rendered text, most notably list bullet points.
+If you want to, for instance, color all text, change the `root` style.

 <details><summary>Example</summary>